saturnboy/gen-art-workshop/part2/quilt/README.md

 ### Patch Codegen

 As PRs containing new patches are merged into `main`, `patch.py` generates TypeScript code in `app.ts` to include all new patches in the quilt.
-It also excludes the example patches.
+And when we have at least one _user_ patch, the existing example patches will be excluded.

 You can run it locally (you'll need to have Python 3.12 installed):